-High Force Walk
+High Force Waterfall Walk

-Visit the spectacular Low Force and High Force waterfalls on this waterside walk in the North Pennines Area of Outstanding Natural Beauty.
-The circular walk runs for about 6.5 miles with some moderate climbs along the way.
+Visit the spectacular Low Force and High Force waterfalls on this waterside circular walk in the North Pennines Area of Outstanding Natural Beauty.
+The walk runs for about 6.5 miles with some moderate climbs along the way.

-The walk starts from the Bowlees Visitor Centre, where car parking is available.
+You start off from the Bowlees Visitor Centre, where car parking is available.
 A short walk from here takes you to the River Tees and the 18 foot (5.5m) Low Force Waterfall.
 Here you cross a bridge over the river and pick up the Pennine Way, following it west through riverside woodland to High Force Waterfall.
 It's one of the biggest waterfalls in England and a spectacular sight with the water dropping 70 feet (21m) into a plunge pool below.
 The site also includes ancient rocks formed over 300 million years ago.

 From here you can return to the start point the same way but this route climbs to the hills to the south of the river.
 You'll reach a height of over 1300ft around Whiteholm Bank, with splendid views over the area to enjoy.
 The walk then descends back to the river and the car park.